-During the period 1 April 2020 to 31 March 2021 Sunderland City Council issued 10,358 Penalty Charge Notices which generated £300,719 income.
+During the period 1 April 2022 to 31 March 2023 Sunderland City Council issued 14,788 Penalty Charge Notices which generated £562,161 income.

 A Penalty Charge Notice may be issued to any vehicle parked in contravention of the parking and waiting restrictions.
-The TMA 2004 introduced differential sums that can be used by local authorities they are either £70/£50 or £60/£40, a 50% discount amount is applied to both charges if it is paid not later than the last day of the period of 14 days beginning with the date on which the PCN is served.
+The TMA 2004 introduced differential sums that can be used by local authorities they are either £70/£50 or £60/£40, a 50% discount amount is applied to both charges if it is paid not later than the last day of the period of 14 days beginning with the date on which the PCN is served, this is 21 days for Regulation 10 PCN's that are issued by post.

-Sunderland Council adopted penalty charge levels of £70 and £50 respectively, again the 50% discount amount is applied to both charges within the 14 day discount period.
+Sunderland Council adopted penalty charge levels of £70 and £50 respectively, again the 50% discount amount is applied to both charges.